-The Board denied the Veteran's claim for service connection for Vitamin D deficiency as it is not a disability for VA compensation purposes.
-The claim for service connection for fibroids was remanded for further development.
+The Veteran's claim for service connection for Vitamin D deficiency is denied because it does not meet the regulatory requirement for a disability.
+The Board also remanded her claim for service connection for fibroids due to a duty-to-assist error.

 - Claimed conditions

-- Vitamin D deficiency, Fibroids
+- Vitamin D deficiency, fibroids

 - How they argued it